ohtuprojekti-eficode/Amandus/documentation/future_considerations.md

 **Note**:
 * For now, the application supports only GitHub.
-* Currently, uUsers are not able to clone any repositories or create repositories of their own; the application simply clones one and the same repository for all users to use.
+* Currently, users are not able to clone any repositories or create repositories of their own; the application simply clones one and the same repository for all users to use.

-From the user's point of view, authorizing the application with an external service means that the user has to click on the **connect GitHub** button on the frontend and give our application the permission to perform operations on their behalf.
-After this, when the user saves their changes, those changes will be automatically commited and pushed to the remote repository as well.
+From the user's point of view, authorizing the application with an external service means that the user has to click on the **Connect GitHub** button in frontend and give our application the permission to perform operations on their behalf.
+After this, when the user saves their changes, those changes will be automatically committed and pushed to the remote repository as well.

 More specifically, when the user authorizes the application with GitHub, the following happens

 1. The user is taken to an authorization page on GitHub (`https://github.com/login/oauth/authorize`) where the user can login and give permission for our application to perform git operations.
 2. If the user accepts the request, GitHub redirects to a callback url in our application (`/auth/github/callback`) with a temporary code in a code parameter.
 The temporary code will expire after 10 minutes.
 3. Next, this temporary code will be exhanged for a GitHub access token and the GH access token will be in turn used to authorize a request to get the user's account from GitHub:
-    * first, our callback component dispatches the temporary code as a parameter with `authorizeWithGithub` mutation to backend.
+    * First, our callback component dispatches the temporary code as a parameter with `authorizeWithGithub` mutation to backend.
     * Backend requests an access token from GitHub with the temporary code and
-    * with this access token, backend then requests the user account from GitHub.
+    * With this access token, backend then requests the user account from GitHub.
 4. After receiving the access token and the GitHub user account, our backend returns
     * a new token created with `jsonwebtoken`library, with the GitHub access token now included, and
     * a serviceUser object with the fields
          * **serviceName**: 'github',
          * **username**: GitHub username,
          * **email**: GitHub user email,
          * **reposurl**: GitHub user's repositories url,
 5. Finally, our callback component in frontend
-    * dispatches the serviceUser to backend as parameter with `connectGitService` mutation, which will save the GitHub user data to ServiceUser table in the database.
+    * Dispatches the serviceUser to backend as parameter with `connectGitService` mutation, which will save the GitHub user data to ServiceUser table in the database.
     * Stores the new access token to LocalStorage.

 See more information on [GitHub OAuth on GitHub API documentation](https://docs.github.com/en/free-pro-team@latest/developers/apps/authorizing-oauth-apps).

 ### Future considerations

-For the above mentioned security reasons, we see that it would be best
+For the security reasons mentioned above, we see that it would be best

-* to set an expiry time for all auth tokens,
+* to set an expiration time for all auth tokens,
 * use refresh tokens and
 * store the tokens in memory instead of LocalStorage.